Skip to main content

 corpus:

-image_corpus_save_path: corpora/image.jsonl # Image corpus output path
+image_corpus_save_path: corpora/image.jsonl # Image corpus save path

-mineru_dir: corpora/ # MinerU parsing output directory
+mineru_dir: corpora/ # MinerU parsing result save directory

 mineru_extra_params:

-text_corpus_save_path: corpora/text.jsonl # Text corpus output path
+text_corpus_save_path: corpora/text.jsonl # Text corpus save path

 ultrarag run examples/build_mineru_corpus.yaml

-Document Chunking Example
+Document Chunking Examples

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/corpus_chunk.yaml